Mexico says Pacific trade talks could conclude by April

 The Trans-Pacific Partnership (TPP) would cover almost 40 percent of the global economy and create a free trade zone reaching from North America to Japan and New Zealand, and the United States is keen to wrap up talks in the coming months.

-“My estimate from the start of the year is that we could be closing a deal ... in the first four months of the year,” Guajardo told reporters in Mexico City.
+“We could be closing a deal” during the first four months of 2014, Guajardo told reporters in Mexico City.

-It could even be sooner than April, but would depend on how negotiations developed, the minister said.

 The countries in the talks include the United States, Canada, Japan, Australia, New Zealand, Singapore, Malaysia, Brunei, Vietnam, Chile, Mexico and Peru.